BAJAJ FINSERV DIRECT LIMITED

 This tool comes with unique features that make it a preferred choice for many traders.
 These include:

-• Execution: These orders work instantly, which is ideal for traders who need fast transactions
+• Execution: These orders work instantly, which is typically suitable for traders who need fast transactions

 • Partial Execution: Unlike all-or-none orders, IOC orders can fill part of the trade and cancel the rest

-• Risk Control: Traders can manage risks better by setting exact price levels for execution
+• Risk Control: Traders can manage risks effectively by setting exact price levels for execution

 • Useful in Volatile Markets: IOC orders help secure trades quickly and reduce exposure to sudden price changes